Denomination (currency): Display on coins

-Traditionally, denomination was not displayed on coins, although names of coins (such as drachma, ass, sestertius etc.) were used both in colloquial and official language.
-It was only in the 1600s that Scandinavian coins began to display relative value to the smaller units (8, 16 skilling etc.) because there were many of them in circulation.
+Historicaly, the denomination was not displayed on coins, although names of coins (such as drachma, as, sestertius etc.) were used in both colloquial and official language.
+It was only in the 1600s that Scandinavian coins began to display relative value on the smaller units (8, 16 skilling etc.) because there were many of them in circulation.

-The monetary reform of Peter the Great in the Russian Empire not only established a strictly decimal monetary system (which was rather uncommon in other states back in those times) but made the display of denomination (the "face value") mandatory on all coins.
-By the end of the 18th century denomination appeared on most coins in Europe and the Ottoman Empire, and in the 19th century it became a common practice.
+The monetary reform of Peter the Great in the Russian Empire not only established a strictly decimal monetary system (which was rather uncommon in other states at that time) but made the display of denomination (the "face value") mandatory on all coins.
+By the end of the 18th century, denomination appeared on most coins in Europe and the Ottoman Empire, and in the 19th century it became a common practice.

 By the end of the 20th century, coins were mostly distinguished from medals or tokens by presence of denomination, either in monetary units or (for commemorative or bullion coins only) in the weight of a valuable metal.
-Exceptions are quite rare: for example, British commemorative crowns (or 25 pence coins after the decimal reform) traditionally do not display any face value, and are only recognized as such due to their typical size.
+Exceptions are quite rare: for example, British commemorative crowns (initially with the value of 5 shillings, then 25 pence in decimal currency until the 1900s when it was established as 5 Pounds Sterling) traditionally do not display any face value, and are only recognized as such due to their typical size.

 Choice of name

-It is common to name a unit with a unit of weight, such as pound, lira, and baht.
+It is common to name a unit with a unit of weight, such as pound, lira, shekel, and baht.
 In most cases, these currencies were originally defined as that amount of some precious metal.
 Another choice of name is some form of derivative of the political entity.
 The Afghan afghani and European euro fall into this category.
-Sometimes the name is simply the name of the metal of which the coins were or are made, such as Polish złoty (“golden”) and Vietnamese đồng (“copper”), or its geographical origin, e.g. Joachimsthaler (see Dollar).
+Sometimes the name is simply the name of the metal of which the coins were or are made, such as Polish złoty ("golden") and Vietnamese đồng ("copper"), or its geographical origin, e.g. Joachimsthaler (see Dollar).